 - favourable terms in the Norwegian Public Service Pension Fund

 Salary and conditions

-The gross salary for the position of Senior Engineer code 1087 is remunerated according to the Norwegian State salary scale.
+The position as a senior engineer (overingeniør) (code 1087) you will be remunerated according to the Basic Agreement for the Civil Service, depending on qualifications and seniority.
 From the salary, 2 % is deducted as a contribution to the Norwegian Public Service Pension Fund.

 The engagement is to be made in accordance with the regulations in force concerning State Employees and Civil Servants, and the acts relating to Control of the Export of Strategic Goods, Services and Technology.
 Candidates who by assessment of the application and attachment are seen to conflict with the criteria's in the latter law will be prohibited from recruitment to NTNU.
 After the appointment you must assume that there may be changes in the area of work.